-There is also a 75-minute recital in Madrid with the following pieces:
+The second segment is a 75-minute solo recital in Madrid with the following pieces:

 Released in 2011, disc has 5.1 dts-HD Master Audio sound.
 Grade: F

 Joaquín Achúcarro was long ago a minor figure on the recording scene with some records to his credit.
 He is highly respected as a person and master piano teacher, has continued to play in public (often with respected orchestras), and it is claimed he is the best Spanish piano player.
 But his towering achievement would appear to be in the field of public relations and schmoozing, witness the two Blu-ray discs he has published now sitting on our shelf.
 (The other Achúcarro disc is the Opus Arte Brahms Piano Concerto No. 2 that came out in 2009.)

 Achúcarro - Piano Selections is one of the oddest fine-art HDVD titles to come on the market.
 It opens with the astonishing spectacle of the Berliner Philharmoniker (it seems most of the top players are right there) in their home venue dressed in white tie, but with no audience, in support of a performance that lasts 27 minutes!
 This makes Sir Simon Rattle look to me like an organ grinder with 75 or so monkeys on his chain---and the monkeys do not look happy about it.
 A suggestion arises that Fundación BBVA paid well enough for this to happen and that things are pretty tough out there during the current economic downturn for even the most elite arts organizations.